amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 </pre>
 </details>

-In order to see the benefit, you'll need to first rebuild the monolith image using your new Dockerfile (use the same build command at the beginning of step 4).
+To see the benefit of your optimizations, you'll need to first rebuild the monolith image using your new Dockerfile (use the same build command at the beginning of step 4).
 Then, introduce a change in monolith.py (e.g. add another arbitrary comment) and rebuild the monolith image again.
 Docker cached the requirements during the first rebuild after the re-ordering and references cache during this second rebuild.
-You'll see something similar to below:
+You should see something similar to below:

 <pre>
 Step 11/15 : COPY ./requirements.txt .